The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/advanced-guide.md

 ## Just Sim It

 At the end of the day, the only way to know which of two gearsets is better is to run it through a gear spreadsheet or simulator.
-When in doubt, [Just Sim It](https://docs.google.com/spreadsheets/d/1sw8s6py29G2lIG7mBn-H2yGaFPQ2Y2VKnxHgRlT2ycs/edit?usp=sharing).
+When in doubt, [just sim it](https://docs.google.com/spreadsheets/d/1sw8s6py29G2lIG7mBn-H2yGaFPQ2Y2VKnxHgRlT2ycs/edit?usp=sharing).

 # Graduate Studies: The Machinist's Toolbelt